Replay: Susan Orlean shares the Five Things She's Learned about Writing a Memoir

 – Susan Orlean, Five Things I’ve Learned about Writing a Memoir

 As a staff writer for The New Yorker and the author of nine books, Susan has a wealth of experience in creative nonfiction.
 She’s written about everything from show dogs to the arson at the Los Angeles Public Library, and her memoirs and narratives have resonated deeply with readers.
-In her class, she delved into the techniques that can elevate a memoir, from deciding whether to write one in the first place, to handling the delicate balance of tone.
-Her advice was both practical and inspiring, with valuable takeaways for anyone considering writing a memoir or sharing personal stories.
+In her class, she delves into the techniques that can elevate a memoir, from deciding whether to write one in the first place, to handling the delicate balance of tone.
+Her advice is both practical and inspiring, with valuable takeaways for anyone considering writing a memoir or sharing personal stories.

 Thanks for being part of Five Things I’ve Learned on Substack.
 Visit myfivethings.com to view personal video invitations from more than 100 more writers, thinkers, and artists we admire – and to get special discounted pricing with our Five Things I’ve Learned Multi Pass.